 Should We Be Asking Different Questions?

-It amuses me when you go to a renowned website and it states that grapefruit may be helpful but has insufficient evidence to benefit following 20 conditions.
+It amuses me when you go to a renowned website and that states that grapefruit may be helpful but has insufficient evidence to benefit following 20 conditions.
 Is the glass half empty much?

 But it may help 20 conditions!
 Thinking of health and our organs and tissues as closely intertwined systems; that’s what we should be contemplating, not each small potential benefit for a host of issues.